- How do I apply?

 - When do classes begin?

-For the MPH, MS/HCOM, & MS/PREP programs: The Fall semester usually begins the week of Labor Day, and the Spring semester begins the week of Martin Luther King Day.
+- MPH, Doctor of Public Health, MS/HCOM, and MS/PREP programs: The Fall semester usually begins the week of Labor Day.
+The Spring semester begins the week of Martin Luther King Day.

 - What times are classes offered?